ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Note that The "em dash" must be used if needing a hyphen in the argument e.g. Anh.133–150.

-#### *play* 70 4 2 C4.en C4.en G4.en G4.en A4.en A4.en G4.qn
+#### *play* number number number phrase

-Creates an MP3 file given the BPM, MIDI patch, repeats, and note phrase
+Creates an MP3 file given the arguments: BPM, MIDI patch, repeats, and note phrase

+For example: `play 70 4 2 C4.en C4.en G4.en G4.en A4.en A4.en G4.qn`

 #### *range* instrument_name